Drivers need to be aware of and give enough space to cyclists to avoid accidents says Philadelphia car accident injury lawyer Rand Spear.

 Spear says his car accidents law firm recently settled a case before trial where a cyclist was struck by a bus.
 The client was seriously injured and sustained head injuries and suffered cognitive losses.
 “The client was happy, the client was satisfied but at the end of the day all we can really recover for clients is money.
 We really can’t make them better.
 We can’t make them whole again so I just caution everyone to just be as careful as possible,” Spear says.

-If you or a family member were injured while riding a bicycle due to a negligent driver in Pennsylvania or New Jersey, contact Philadelphia car accident lawyer Rand Spear today at 888-373-4LAW or through his website for a free consultation.
+If you or a family member were injured while riding a bicycle due to a negligent driver in Pennsylvania or New Jersey, contact Philadelphia car accident lawyer Rand Spear today at 888-373-4LAW or by form for a free consultation.
 You can discuss what happened, how the law may apply and your best options for obtaining compensation for your injuries.